 An IRS transcript is a summary of your tax records.
 A tax return is what you submit.
 A transcript shows what the IRS has processed and recorded.

-Several transcript types exist, but the Account Transcript is often the most useful for viewing tax return processing status and related codes.
-It shows a line-by-line history of actions on your account, including credits, penalties, holds, and refunds.
+Several transcript types exist, but the Account Transcript is commonly used to view account activity, including transaction codes related to processing.
+It shows a transaction-by-transaction history of activity on your account, including credits, penalties, and freezes that can affect refunds.

 You can access transcripts for free using the IRS Get Transcript tool online after identity verification.

 Checking your transcript matters even if you have not filed returns for years.
-The IRS receives copies of your W-2s and 1099s directly from employers and banks.
-Your transcript shows exactly what income and payments the IRS already has on file.
+The IRS receives third-party income information reported on forms like W-2s and 1099s from payers and other agencies (for example, W-2 data is filed with the SSA and shared for tax administration).
+Your transcript can show your reported income and payments, but the most recent year may be incomplete.

 For taxpayers with unfiled prior returns: